butcherpete/magpie/source/sphinx/hover-boxes.rst

 To Do List
 **********

+- Understand how a role specifies a new CSS class.
+- Understand how a role is built.
+Many improvements  can be made changing how Sphinx builds a directive/role in HTML and assigns CSS.
 - Extend custom role to specify a unique CSS class.
 - Extend custom role to use JavaScript (if possible).
 - Define CSS class.